justarandomnameduh/multihop-retrieval-analysis/README.md

 ## Future Directions

-- Investigating RAG systems under constrained environments (e.g., low-memory GPUs).
+- **Constraints**: Explore performance in low-memory environments and time-sensitive tasks.
-- Exploring bias mitigation techniques for binary QA tasks.
+- **Bias Mitigation**: Address biases in binary responses.
-- Extending RAG applications to real-world domains like legal or medical QA.
+- **Domain-Specific QA**: Extend RAG applications to domains like legal or medical QA.

 ---